francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/003-Getting_Started.rst

 |

-If you choose custom, you'll select the number of qubits in the experiment and the number of classical bits in the classical bit register (you can keep this the same as the number of qubits).
+If you choose custom, you'll select the number of **quantum bits** (or **qubits**) in the experiment, as well as the number of classical bits (you can keep this the same as the number of qubits).
 In the real processor, the possible connectivity between the qubits is limited by the experimental setup; there are also some errors in the measurement due to experimental imperfections.
 In the custom processor, however,